Karina-June/strong-pasword/README.md

 # strong-pasword
 Creating stronger passwords for greater security.
+User will be asked a series of four questions on which type of password they are wanting to create.
+The password generator will then create a random password with what the user has selected.

 https://karina-june.github.io/strong-pasword/